mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 QUIC feedback cannot be mapped into these RTCP packet types.
 If the RTP application needs this information, the RTCP packet types are used in the same way as they would be used over any other transport protocol.

-# Implementation Experience and Experimental Results

-At the time of writing, there are two open-source implementations known to the authors ({{roq}}, {{gst-roq}}).

-{{roq}} offers a library implementing the basic encapsulation described in
-{{encapsulation}}.
-The library uses the Go programming language and supports the
-{{quic-go}} QUIC implementation.
-It supports sending and receiving RTP and RTCP packets using QUIC streams and QUIC DATAGRAMs and multiplexing using flow identifiers.
-Applications using the library are responsible for appropriate signaling, setting up QUIC connections, and managing RTP sessions.
-Applications have to choose whether to send RTP and RTCP packets over streams or DATAGRAMs, and applications also have control over the QUIC and RTP congestion controllers in use since they control the QUIC connection setup and can thus configure the QUIC stack they use to their preferences.

-{{gst-roq}} provides a set of GStreamer plugins implementing RoQ.

-Additionally, an experimental implementation of the mapping described in an earlier version of this document is available in {{RTP-over-QUIC}}.
-The application implements the RoQ Datagrams mapping and implements SCReAM congestion control at the application layer.
-It can optionally disable the built-in QUIC congestion control (NewReno).
-The endpoints only use RTCP for congestion control feedback, which can optionally be disabled and replaced by the QUIC connection statistics as described in {{transport-layer-feedback}}.
-Experimental results of the implementation can be found in {{RoQ-Mininet}}.
-At the time of writing, the authors have no experience with the following:

-* Using the Multipath Extension for QUIC in combination with RoQ.
-* Influence of default priorities of QUIC implementations between streams and DATAGRAMs on the performance of RTCP.
-* DATAGRAMs that are queued (and thus delayed) or dropped on expiration before being transmitted due to congestion.
-* Translating between RoQ and RTP over UDP.
-* Performance impacts of multiplexing many sessions on a single QUIC connection.

 # Acknowledgments
 {:numbered="false"}